 Centrelink is responsible for approving participation in a full-time short course for SpB recipients who are subject to activity test requirements, but only in accordance with the rules outlined above for NSA recipients.
 Note also the section below on full-time academic study.

-A job seeker wishing to undertake study to meet their work experience activity requirements can undertake approved study that meets the hourly requirements for work experience activities.
+A work experience activity requirement applies to job seekers entering the work experience phase or compulsory activity phase while participating in JSA.
+A job seeker who is commenced with JSA and wishes to undertake study to meet their work experience activity requirement can undertake approved study that meets the hourly requirements for work experience activities.

 Young people studying full-time should generally be paid as YA full-time students.
 However, YA job seekers should also be encouraged to remain in some form of part-time study or training until they have sufficient skills or qualifications to obtain sustainable employment.
 The delegate (i.e. Centrelink or employment services provider) may consider an activity of part-time study in combination with other activities, including job search or part-time work, bearing in mind the job seeker's long-term as well as short-term needs.